Reconstruction Algorithms for Sums of Affine Powers: Introduction

 One should also keep in mind, however, that the basic univariate problem studied in the present paper is far from completely solved: our algorithms all rely on some assumptions for the exponents $e_i$ in a decomposition of $f$, and some algorithms also rely on a distinctness assumption for the shifts $a_i$.
 It would be very interesting to weaken these assumptions, or even to remove them entirely.
 With a view toward this question, one could first try to improve the lower bounds from~\cite{KKPS}.
 Indeed, the same tools (Wronskians, shifted differential equations) turn out to be useful for the two problems (lower bounds and reconstruction algorithms) but the lower bound problem appears to be easier.
 For real polynomials we have already obtained optimal $\Omega(d)$ lower bounds in~\cite{GK} using Birkhoff interpolation, but it remains to give an algorithmic application of this lower bound method.

 Another issue that we have { only begun to address} is the analysis of the bit complexity of our algorithms.
-It would be straightforward to give a polynomial bit size bound for, e.g., the algorithm of Theorem~\ref{th-algbigexp} but this issue seems to be more subtle for Theorem~\ref{diffnodesintro} due to the iterative nature of our algorithm.
+We give an explicit polynomial bound on the bit complexity of the algorithm of Theorem~\ref{th-algbigexp}, but this issue seems to be more subtle for Theorem~\ref{diffnodesintro} due to the iterative nature of our algorithm.
 It is in fact not clear that there exists a solution of size polynomially bounded in the input size (i.e., in the bit size of $f$ given as a sum of monomials).
 More precisely, we ask the following question. \begin{question} We define the dense size of a polynomial $f = \sum_{i=0}^d f_ix^i \in \ZZ[X]$ as $\sum_{i=0}^d [1+\log_2(1+|f_i|)]$.
 Assume that $f$ can be written as

 with $a_i \in \ZZ$, $\alpha_i \in \ZZ \setminus \{0\}$, and that this decomposition satisfies the conditions of Theorem~\ref{diffnodesintro}: the constants $a_i$ are all distinct, and $n_i \leq (3i/4)^{1/3} - 1$ for all $i \geq 2$, where $n_i$ denotes the number of indices $j$ such that $e_j \leq i$.